-Individuals who believe that they were denied a reasonable modification may file a grievance with the CDJFS.
-Complaints that a reasonable modification has been denied or that the CDJFS has discriminated against an individual on the basis of his or her disability may be made to the Ohio Department of Job and Family Services, Bureau of Civil Rights.
-Each CDJFS has a grievance form that individuals can use to file a grievance regarding the requested accommodation.
-The CDJFS also has the complaint form that can be used to file other claims of discrimination.
+Individuals who believe that they were denied a reasonable modification may file a grievance with the CDJFS/OMJ.
+Complaints that a reasonable modification has been denied or that the CDJFS/OMJ has discriminated against an individual on the basis of a disability may be made to the Ohio Department of Job and Family Services, Bureau of Civil Rights at BCR-FAX@jfs.ohio.gov.
+Each CDJFS/OMJ has a grievance form that individuals can use to file a grievance regarding the requested modification.
+The CDJFS/OMJ also has the complaint form that can be used to file other claims of discrimination.
 Those documents are attached to this policy as Attachments A and B. No one is required to use the provided forms, and grievances can be made orally.
-Helping a disabled individual complete a grievance or complaint form may be a reasonable accommodation that CDJFS staff must undertake.
+Helping a disabled individual completes a grievance or complaint form may be a reasonable modification that CDJFS/OMJ staff must undertake.

-If a grievance is submitted to CDJFS staff, it must be forwarded to the ADAAA/504 Coordinator upon receipt.
-Staff shall explain to those whose requested accommodations have been denied, as well as those individuals who believe they were treated unfairly because of a disability, about the right to file a grievance.
+If a grievance is submitted to CDJFS/OMJ staff, it must be forwarded to the ADAAA/504 Coordinator upon receipt.
+Staff shall explain to those whose requested modifications have been denied, as well as those individuals who believe they were treated unfairly because of a disability, about the right to file a grievance.
 Additionally, these individuals must be offered a grievance form and a copy of this plan.

 Grievances must be filed within 10 business days of an alleged denial of a modification.
 All grievances received by the ADAAA/504 Coordinator must be investigated and resolved within 10 business days of receipt, unless good cause exists.
-Good cause may include circumstances that are beyond the CDJFS' control.
+Good cause may include circumstances that are beyond the CDJFS/OMJ's control.
 The ADAAA Coordinator shall submit copies of ADAAA/504 grievances and decisions on those grievances to ODJFS's Bureau of Civil Rights.

-Complaints of ADAAA/504 violations by should be referred to:
+Complaints of ADAAA/504 violations should be referred to: